Boston Police Patrolmen's Association: Contract negotiations

 In 2004, BPPA members were joined in protest by other city labor unions after two years without renegotiation of a BPPA contract.
 The demonstrations became national news as they interfered with preparations for the 2004 Democratic National Convention at the FleetCenter in Boston.

 The BPPA has negotiated multiple bargaining agreements which resulted in large pay raises for Boston police officers.
 After the expiration of the 2012 union contract, a tense BPPA contract negotiation went to arbitration.
 The BPPA ultimately negotiated a contract that resulted in a 25% pay raise over 6 years.
 Four years later, the 2016 contract negotiation also went to arbitration and further increased that pay hike, retroactively approving back-pay for a 29% raise between 2010 and 2016.
 Other city unions agreed to an average six-year raise of 12% over the same period.

+In December 2023, the union and Boston mayor Michelle Wu reached an agreement for a new contract.
+Yawu Miller of the Bay State Banner described it as being, "the first [contract] in which [Boston] city officials have managed to secure significant reforms from the Patrolmen’s union."
+Under the terms of the contract, it was agreed that officers would lose the option to use arbitration to appeal firings or other disciplinary measures if they are convicted of certain crimes.
+The contract also saw the union agree to allow pay details of the department to be made public, and for their to be more strict outlines on when officers are permitted to take medical leave.
+It was approved unanimously by the Boston City Council on December 13, 2024.
+In March 2024, a similar contract was reached by Wu with the Boston Police Detectives Benevolent Society.

 Political advocacy

 During the 1988 United States presidential election, the BPPA made headlines by endorsing Republican presidential candidate George H. W. Bush instead of the then-governor of Massachusetts, Michael Dukakis.

 In recent years, the BPPA has strongly lobbied, and sometimes litigated, state and city lawmakers around various policing-related legislation.
 In 2016, the BPPA sued to prevent the adoption of body-worn cameras.
 The BPPA was a vocal critic of state and municipal police reform legislation passed in the aftermath of nationwide protests against racial injustice in summer 2020.

 The union is not a member of the Greater Boston Labor Council.

+The union made an early endorsement ahead of the 2025 Boston mayoral election, endorsing incumbent mayor Michelle Wu for re-election, offering praise for her performance in office in her first term.
+The union's endorsement of Wu marked the first time in more than 30 years that it had endorsed an incumbent mayor for re-election.